cervoise/blog/certifications/SLAE/Exo2bis-Reverse_Shell_IPv6.md

 # Pushing 2a02:b0c0:1:e0:0:0:6ae:2002

-The choosen address is 2a02:b0c0:1:e0:0:0:6ae:2002 (or 2a02:b0c0:1:e0::6ae:2002).
+The chosen address is 2a02:b0c0:1:e0:0:0:6ae:2002 (or 2a02:b0c0:1:e0::6ae:2002).
 This is not the real IPv6 address used for the tests.

-It is interessant because there is some null bytes in it.
+It is important because there are null bytes in it.
 If we do not have to avoid null bytes, this address will be pushed like below:

 ```ASM
 	push 0x0220ae06 ;6ae:2002